Get Involved with Our Trips

-Click here to get involved with our trips.
+Please contact us at firstname.lastname@example.org if you would like to host or work with an alternative breaks trip.
 If we have a trip heading near your city we’ll pass on your information to our student site leaders as they plan the trips.
 They will then get in contact with you.
 Note: you may not hear anything from us because we do not have a trip headed near you.

 Special Alumni Projects